-The fixed prices mean that for instance in Patong, you have to pay 200 baht no matter where in the city you want to go to, even if the distance is only 100 meter (325 feet).
+The fixed prices mean that for instance in Patong, you have to pay 200 baht (200 baht) no matter where in the city you want to go, even if the distance is only 100 meter (325 feet).
 Since the longest distance in Patong is around 3 kilometres (1.8 miles), that means that the price is at least five times higher than what it costs to ride in a taxi with air-conditioning in Bangkok.

 When you negotiate a price with a tuk-tuk driver in Phuket, you will find that it is very difficult to negotiate a lower price.
 In addition, you should be aware that it might cost extra for more than three or four passengers.
 Remember; always negotiate a price before entering the tuk-tuk!
 Otherwise, the price may be even higher than the usual price.